cogentcore/core/goal/README.md

 # Math mode

 In general, Goal is designed to be as compatible with Python NumPy / SciPy syntax as possible, while also adding a few Go-specific additions as well.
 The Goal global functions are named the same as NumPy, without the `np.` prefix, so existing code can be converted by just removing that prefix.
 Corresponding field-like properties of tensors are converted into into appropriate method calls.

 All elements of a Goal math expression are [tensors](../tensor) (i.e., `tensor.Tensor`), which can represent everything from a scalar to an n-dimenstional tensor, with different _views_ that support the arbitrary slicing and flexible forms of indexing documented in the table below.
-These are called an "array" in NumPy terms.
+These are called an `ndarray` in NumPy terms.
 See [array vs. tensor](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html#array-or-matrix-which-should-i-use) NumPy docs for more information.
-Note that Goal does not have a distinct `matrix` type; everything is a tensor, and when these are 2D, they function appropriately.
+Note that Goal does not have a distinct `matrix` type; everything is a tensor, and when these are 2D, they function appropriately via the [matrix](../tensor/matrix) package.

 The _view_ versions of `Tensor` include `Sliced`, `Reshaped`,  `Masked`, `Indexed`, and `Rows`, each of which wraps around another "source" `Tensor`, and provides its own way of accessing the underlying data: